anikfal/postwrf/README.md

 # PostWRF (Version 1.0)
-A Linux-based post-processing suite for the Weather Research and Forecasting (WRF) model
+A Linux-based post-processing suite for the Weather Research and Forecasting (WRF) model.

+On the release tab, you can get a more developed version (v1.0-iran), with the capability of overlaying Iran's provinces on the contour maps, as well as other small developments and bug-fixes.

+How to run
 In the directory of postwrf.sh: chmode +x postwrf.sh chmode +x modules/*.sh